jeev20/jeev20.github.io/_posts/2024-07-17-creatingacustomllamafile.md

 ```

 ### Step 2 - Check version
-Open a new terminal window and check the version of llamafile you have
+Open a new terminal window and check the version of llamafile you have.
 ```bash
 $ llamafile --version
 llamafile v0.8.9
 ```

-### Step 3 - Creating args file
+### Step 3 - Creating the args file
 The `.args` file allows you to customize the llamafile you want to generate.
-The following is the content of the `.args` file
+The following is an example content of the `.args` file

 ```bash
 -m